Skip navigation

 During a catheter test:

 • Your health care provider will insert a small, thin tube through your mouth or nose.
-One end of the tube will extend down to your esophagus.
+You may be asked to take drinks of water to swallow the tube down to your esophagus.
 The tube has a sensor that measures your acid level.

 • The other end of the tube will be connected to a small monitor that you wear around your waist or over your shoulder.